 Elk Grove Village annually adopts a budget to guide the financial operations of the Village.
 The Village operates on a May 1 – April 30 Fiscal Year.

-In keeping with the Village’s commitment to high and consistent standards, the Fiscal Year 2017 Budget was guided by the goal of enhancing customer service for both residents and the Village’s business park.
+In keeping with the Village’s commitment to high and consistent standards, the Fiscal Year 2018 Budget was guided by the goal of enhancing customer service for both residents and the Village’s business park.
 To that end, the recommended budget represents a value driven approach designed to increase the Village’s flexibility to continue enhancing customer service.
-Over the past several fiscal years, the Village has laid the foundation for these initiatives.